Location

 You must adjust your store to ensure you are using the correct hazard controls for your stored Class 2 gases.

-- Aerosols To reconfigure your store for aerosol storage, simply choose the shelving positions that best suit your quantity of aerosols, and remove the gas cylinder restraint bars and chains, as these are not required with aerosols.
+- Aerosols To reconfigure your store for aerosol storage, simply choose the shelving positions that best suit your quantity of aerosols, and remove the gas cylinder restraint chains, as these are not required with aerosols.
 We recommend attaching a padlock to the doors to ensure security for your aerosols.
 You must only store compatible aerosols within your store.

-- Gas bottles To reconfigure your store for gas bottle storage, simply choose the shelving positions that best suit your quantity of gas bottles and remove the gas cylinder restraint bars and chains, as these are not required with bottles.
+- Gas bottles To reconfigure your store for gas bottle storage, simply choose the shelving positions that best suit your quantity of gas bottles and remove the gas cylinder restraint chains, as these are not required with bottles.
 We recommend attaching a padlock to the doors to ensure security for your gas bottles.
 Only store compatible gas bottles within your store.

-- Gas cylinders To reconfigure your store for gas cylinder storage, simply choose the shelving positions that best suit your quantity of gas cylinders and add the restraint bars and chains.
+- Gas cylinders To reconfigure your store for gas cylinder storage, simply choose the shelving positions that best suit your quantity of gas cylinders and add the restraint chains.
 We recommend attaching a padlock to the doors to ensure security for your gas cylinders.
 Only store compatible gas cylinders within your store.

 *Check Storage Capacity on each product page to see the quantities available for storage within each model.
 Note: GSC 9 and GSC 10 are only suitable for bottles and cylinders, not aerosols.
+These larger models also have FIXED restraint bars that can't be adjusted.

 How to Adjust Shelving